plambrechtsen/pethublocal/docker/README.md

 ## Step 4 - Update the config.ini

-Edit the `/docker/config.ini`, and adjust the Home Assistant IP addresses for the upstream MQTT instance you want to connect to.
+Copy `/docker/config.ini.sample` to `/docker/config.ini`, and adjust the Home Assistant IP addresses for the upstream MQTT instance you want to connect to.

  ```
 #Pet Hub Local Environment Configuration File